 In REI Hub, the Portfolio is the top level of the reporting structure.
 Properties live underneath the Portfolio, and Units live underneath Properties (if applicable).
-Some reports, like the Balance Sheet, are only available at the Portfolio level.
-Most reports, including the Net Income (or Profit and Loss) is available at a Property by Property, and Unit, level.
+Optionally, you can also enable a Sub-portfolio level of reporting for groups of properties, that lives between the Portfolio and the Property.

 Generally speaking, a Portfolio will correspond to a legal entity.
 Most separate businesses (separate legal entities), need fully separate books, and thus their own Portfolio.
 This is especially the case when multiple beneficial partners/ owners are involved, as in a partnership or multi-member LLC.
 If your legal entity is required to file its own tax return, you should most likely be keeping it in its own Portfolio.

 The main exception is if all your properties are either in your name, or held in single-member LLCs for asset protection.
 In this case, there are no other beneficial owners or legal entities with individual filing requirements, so everything is a pass-through that flows through to your personal tax return (on the IRS 1040 Schedule E).
 So with only one tax return involved, you’re generally in the clear to keep all your properties in just one Portfolio.